juepi/PIO-ESP8266-Template/README.md

 ### Adding your own code to the template
 To add your own functionality to the template, you will need to adopt the following files:

-* `include/mqtt-ota-config.h`
-Update the `TOPTREE` to your needs.

 * `include/user-config.h`
 Define/declare your topics along with required global vars and libs here.
+Update the MQTT `TOPTREE` to your needs.
+The `TOPTREE` will be prepended to all of your MQTT topics.

 * `src/user_setup_loop.cpp`
 Add your desired functionality to the `user_loop` and `user_setup` functions.